-Even though Windows 7 is quite an old OS, a plenty of people still choose to keep on their PCs and they avoid installing new operating systems because of the way Windows 7 was designed.
+Even though Windows 7 is quite an old OS, plenty of people still choose to keep on their PCs and they avoid installing new operating systems because of the way Windows 7 was designed.
 However, as years go by, updates for Windows 7 are harder to acquire and Microsoft is simply not paying enough attention to the OS as they should.

-If Windows 7 updates are not downloading properly, you will need to follow the methods located in the article below in order to fix it.
+If Windows 7 updates are not downloading properly, you will need to follow the methods located in the article below to fix it.
 The usual updating issue is that the downloading updates window simply hangs on at 0% downloaded.
 Let’s try and fix this.

 Solution 1: Download the Prerequisites Needed for the Install

 The Windows 7 updating process needs to be prepared for by downloading and installing the prerequisites such as Internet Explorer 11 and .NET 4.6.1.
-The updating process will sometimes succeed without these tools but in order to make sure everything goes as it should, downloading these tools is a must.
+The updating process will sometimes succeed without these tools but to make sure everything goes as it should, downloading these tools is a must.